Ark of the Covenant: Jewish tradition on location today

 The Talmud in Yoma suggests that the Ark was removed from the Temple towards the end of the era of the First Temple and the Second Temple never housed it.
-According to one view, it was taken to Babylon when Nebuchadnezzar conquered Jerusalem in 587 BCE, exiling King Jeconiah along with the upper classes.
+According to one view, it was taken to Babylon when Nebuchadnezzar conquered Jerusalem in 587 BC, exiling King Jeconiah along with the upper classes.

 Another perspective proposes that Josiah, king of Judah, hid the Ark in anticipation of the Temple's destruction.
 Where it was hidden remains uncertain.
 One account in the Talmud mentions a priest's suspicion of a tampered stone in a chamber designated for wood storage, hinting at the Ark's concealment.

 Alternatively, it has been suggested that the Ark remained underground in the Holy of Holies.
 Some of the Chazal, including the Radak and Maimonides, propose that Solomon designed tunnels beneath the Temple to safeguard the Ark that Josiah later used.
 Attempts to excavate this area have yielded little due to political sensitivities.

 An opinion found in the II Maccabees 2:4-10, asserts that Jeremiah hid the Ark and other sacred items in a cave on Mount Nebo (now in Jordan), anticipating the Neo-Babylonian invasion.